-Katie Neuendorf, MDKatie Neuendorf, MD, earned her medical degree from The Medical College of Ohio and completed her residency training in Internal Medicine at Riverside Methodist Hospital in Columbus, Ohio.
+Kathleen Neuendorf, MDKathleen Neuendorf, MD, earned her medical degree from The Medical College of Ohio and completed her residency training in Internal Medicine at Riverside Methodist Hospital in Columbus, Ohio.
 She then pursued hospice and palliative medicine fellowship training at the Medical College of Wisconsin.

 Rodney O. Tucker, MD MMM

 AAHPM Leadership Development Committee Chair and AAHPM Ascend Host

 Rodney O. Tucker, MD MMM, is a native Alabamian, graduated from medical school at University of Alabama at Birmingham (UAB) in 1989 and is board certified in internal medicine, as well as hospice and palliative medicine.
 After a career in private practice as well as home care and hospice services, Dr. Tucker returned to his alma mater in 2002.